for Veterans and the Public

 When the HIV virus enters a healthy cell, it attempts to make copies of itself.
 It does this by using an enzyme called reverse transcriptase.
 The NRTIs work because they block that enzyme.
 Without reverse transcriptase, HIV can't make new virus copies of itself.

-Several of the NRTI drugs may be combined into one tablet to make it easier to take your medications.
-These drugs are known as fixed-dose combinations:
+NRTI drugs may be combined into one tablet to make it easier to take your medications.
+These drugs are known as fixed-dose combinations; here are several examples*:

 - Epzicom® (Epivir + Ziagen)